Artist

 How much does Xzibit make in a year?

-Xzibit is modeled at $330K-$1.1M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Xzibit is estimated at $330K-$1.1M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Xzibit still make money?